hashicorp/nomad/website/source/docs/secrets/consul/index.html.md

 token         	973a31ea-1ec4-c2de-0f63-623f477c2510
 ```

-Here we can see that Vault has generated a new Consul ACL token for us.
+Here we can see that Nomad has generated a new Consul ACL token for us.
 We can test this token out, and verify that it is read-only:

 ```